dhowe/RiTaJSHistory/README.node.md

     ```
 - [Fork and clone](https://help.github.com/articles/fork-a-repo) this library.

-    - First, login to github and fork the project
+    a.
+First, login to github and fork the project

-    - Then, from a terminal/shell:
+    b.
+Then, from a terminal/shell:

   ```bash
   $ git clone https://github.com/dhowe/RiTaJS.git
   ```